 Right Occiput Posterior

-Baby is head down and the back is to the side- The right side.
+In Right Occiput Posterior (ROP), baby is head down and the back is to the side- the right side.
 This position can be deceptively reassuring.
 ROP is the most common of the four posterior positions.

 The ROP baby has the forehead in the front, lined up with the symphysis pubis and bladder.
 Little baby hands are likely to wiggle on both sides of the center line (linea nigra) just above the pubic bone area, but below the mother’s navel.

-How to tell if the baby is ROP or ROT and does it really matter?
+How can you tell if the baby is ROP or ROT and does it really matter?

 The first baby coming from the mother’s right more often has his or her back extended to match the right obliquity of the uterus.
 Extension is the biggest challenge of any posterior baby who has that posture.

 The midwife will feel that the head is narrow and may think it is the nape of the neck.
 The difference is that the baby won’t play with the hands behind his or her back.
 So if the head feels narrow and their are hands present you can be confident that the baby is facing forward.
 The head may remain high in a first time mother.
 If the baby had been breech recently before flipping head down, this is a common position to “land” in.
 Heart tones are heard far to the right and with a little difficulty; hearing them, then losing them, then hearing them again.